 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 II does not feature such a mic input.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the E-M10 II and RX10 IV can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 II and the Sony RX10 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.